sungnga/react-revents/README.md

   - Import useSelector() and useDispatch() hooks: `import { useSelector, useDispatch } from 'react-redux';`
   - Import useHistory() hook: `import { useHistory } from 'react-router-dom';`
   - Import signOutUser action: `import { signOutUser } from './authActions';`
-  - Creat a dispatch method using the useDispatch() hook
+  - Create a dispatch method using the useDispatch() hook
     - `const dispatch = useDispatch();`
   - Get the browser history object using the useHistory() hook
     - `const history = useHistory();`
   - When the 'Sign out' dropdown item is clicked, we want to do two things.
-Call the signOutUser() action to signout the user and redirect user to home page
+Call the signOutUser() action to sign out the user and redirect user to home page
     - On the onClick event, use an arrow function to execute the dispatch() method and call the signOutUser() action
     - Then use the history.push() method to direct use to homepage
     ```javascript